Learning Disabilities Support Program

 Students wishing to participate in the Learning Disabilities Support Program must apply to Marist College by submitting a regular application to the Undergraduate Admissions Office.
 In addition, a separate Application for the Learning Disabilities Support Program must be completed.
 You can obtain this application from the Office of Special Services at (845) 575-3274 or by clicking on the link below.

-Marist College offers a binding Early Decision option in which candidates are limited to Marist as their sole choice.
-The Early Decision deadline is November 1, and notifications are mailed on December 15.
+Marist offers two binding Early Decision options in which candidates are limited to Marist as their sole choice.
+Marist’s Early Decision 1 deadline is November 15.
+Notifications will be mailed mid-December.
 Accepted candidates are required to submit a non-refundable deposit by February 15.

-Marist College also offers a flexible Early Action option.
+Marist also offers a flexible Early Action option.
 Students who wish to find out early but are not ready to commit can apply Early Action.
-The deadline for this program is November 15.
+The deadline for this program is November 15, and notification are mailed by mid-January.
 Accepted students will have until May 1 to submit a deposit.
 The deposit is non-refundable after May 1.

-All other students should apply under regular decision with the deadline of February 1.
-Students who are accepted through regular decision have until May 1 to decide to attend Marist College and submit their enrollment deposit.
-This deposit is non-refundable after May 1.
+The last deadline for freshman applicants is Regular Decision.
+Applications must be received by February 1.
+Notifications are mailed by mid-March.
+Students who are accepted through regular decision have until May 31 to attend Marist and submit their enrollment deposit.
+The deposit is non-refundable after May 1.

 Steps From Application to Decision